TanmayVidhate/foodapp/README.md

 # Food Website 🥘
-Foody website single page react application.Where user can see different Kind of Foods listed on the page.So he/she can search food using search functionality in top right corner🔎.
+Foody website single page react application.Where users can see different Kind of Foods listed on the page.So he/she can search for food using the search functionality in the top right corner🔎.

-***styled-components*** are used for the style the components ✨.
+***styled-components*** are used for the style of the components ✨.
-- No class name required.
+- No class name is required.
-- Easy to tnderstand and delete.
+- Easy to understand and delete.
-- No different files requireds to style components.
+- No different files required to style components.

         `npm install styled-components`

 [Documentations](https://styled-components.com/docs)

-Basic React Concepts likes **Props**, **Lifting State Up**.Data in Food Cards is get from the **API**.
+Basic React Concepts like **Props**, **Lifting State Up**.Data in Food Cards is obtained from the **API**.

 ## Images 📸
 ![image1](./public/Screenshot%20(206).png)